jai-dutta/Revolve/documentation/Revolve SRS.md

 ### 1.2 Project Description

 Revolve is a simplistic, minimal web app that tracks academic calendars and helps students keep on top of incomplete work.
 It features a full-screen-width calendar with cards representing lectures, tutorials, workshops, and assignment work.
 As a user completes an item of work, they log in and flip the card, which then grays out for that week.
 Unflipped cards at week's end automatically move to a backlog section.
 The backlog displays the total time value of contained work items.
 Users can also add assignments with time allocations (e.g., 2 hours per week for a specific course assignment).
+The calender is setup once and then "revolves", e.g. only one week is ever displayed, with the same items on it each week.
+This aims to simply aid students in tracking what they have and have not completed each week.

 ---